LSU-UE5/UE5-Materials/setting-up/README.md

 ##### `Step 6.`\|`UE5MAT`| :small_orange_diamond: :small_blue_diamond:

 Now go to Description and fill in the various modules with the information that you want that you think is important.
 Fill in the Licensing information, I use the [MIT Open Source License](https://opensource.org/licenses/MIT).
+You can copy and paste the contents of the **LICENSE** file in your project folder.
+Do not fill this in, if you don't want to accept the licensing terms.

 ![fill in project description](images/description.png)